 3. Take Action

-For a deep dive on how the brain develops and how to maximize your time while developing new talents, I highly recommend reading the book The Talent Code: Greatness Isn't Born.
-It's Grown.
-Here's How. - Daniel Coyle.
-This one was a game changer for me, it really reinforced how the brain actually rewires itself when practicing in a very focused manner with lots of feedback.
+I highly recommend reading the book “The Talent Code: Greatness Isn't Born.
+It's Grown: Here's How.” by Daniel Coyle for a deep dive into how the brain develops and how to maximize your time while developing new talents.
+This one was a game changer for me as it explains how the brain rewires itself when practicing in a very focused manner with lots of feedback.

 This is exactly what I've been doing in recent years, and it works.
 I had to start out with ridiculously small steps.
 And I still messed up and skipped it a lot.
 But with patience and repetition – and tracking my results along the way – I began to see measurable progress.